 Today at my 9-to-5 office job, I started feeling a little queasy.
 I was staring at one of the 7 or 8 gigantic Excel spreadsheets that I had open on my desktop.
 The tiny little rows and columns started to shift, overlap, and blend together into a distorted lattice of alphanumerical dizziness.
 Probably just eye fatigue, really.
 But coupled with the uncomfortably ill-feeling belly, it felt like a red-alert warning.
 Something is wrong with your body!, the warning cried.
 You're going to puke and you can't see straight!
 Danger!
 Danger!

 Let's face it: in the throes of panic, it's not always comfortable to mindfully meditate on the present moment.
 Focusing on your pounding heart or on your irregular breathing patterns can fan the the panic attack flames.
-So, here are a few ways to distract yourself out of a panic attack.
+Over time, you can work to desensitize yourself to the uncomfortable physiological sensations of panic.
+But, in the meantime, here are a few ways to distract yourself out of a panic attack.